 Specialized TEFL/TESOL certificates

 Specialized TEFL/TESOL certificates are more in-depth professional development courses, ranging from 20-60 hours.
 Some of the available courses are:

 Even though your dreams of teaching abroad may be on hold, there are concrete steps you can take to move up the teach abroad timeline in the age of coronavirus.
-Follow the steps above and you’ll be ready to make the leap into teaching abroad as soon as the world begins to open again.
+Follow the steps above and you’ll be ready to make the leap into teaching abroad as the world begins to open again.